 Other Consequences for Cashing a Bounced Check

 The most basic consequence for cashing a bad check is that you will not get the money the check promised you.
-Your bank may subtract the amount from your account, the check writer’s bank may not cash it, and a check cashing location may pursue you for reimbursement.
+The check writer’s bank may not cash it, your bank may subtract the amount from your account, and a check cashing location may pursue you for reimbursement.
 Check cashing locations can also send the amount you owe to collection agents if you cash a personal check with insufficient funds.

 More Information About Check Cashing

 For more on check cashing, see our research on whether you can verify a check’s funds before cashing it.